International Dunhuang Project

 In 2004 the first specialist conference on the Silk Road kingdom of Khotan was organised at the British Library.
 It was held to coincide with the opening of the exhibition, The Silk Road: Trade, Travel, War and Faith, which had a section on Khotan.
 The conference brought together scholars worldwide working on the history, art, religions, cultures and languages of Khotan.

-This publication will contain the papers presented at the conference and others by leading scholars who were unable to attend.
-It will also contain maps, illustrations and a bibliography.
-It will be published as Issue 3 (2008) of The Journal of Inner Asian Art and Archaeology, published by Brepols.
+The papers presented at the conference and others by leading scholars who were unable to attend were published as a special section in The Journal of Inner Asian Art and Archaeology, Issue 3 (2008) published by Brepols with Ursula Sims-Williams as guest editor.
+It also contains maps, illustrations and a bibliography.

 Tradition and Innovation: proceedings of the Sixth IDP conservation conference